 Who can benefit from the total body lift surgery?

 Total body lift surgery is helpful for patients who have generalized skin laxity all over their body.
 Excess skin can cause severe chafing and discomfort.
-Total body lift surgery addresses every part of the body that commonly accumulates fat and surplus skin, including the arms, breasts, abdomen, hips, thighs, and buttocks.
-Total body lift is a tandem of operations that are performed to correct the whole body.
+Full body lift surgery addresses every part of the body that commonly accumulates fat and surplus skin, including the arms, breasts, abdomen, hips, thighs, and buttocks.
+Full body lift is a tandem of operations that are performed to correct the whole body.
 Some plastic surgeons perform the total body lift procedure in a single setting.
 Others, including Dr. Agha, prefer to break the total body lift into an upper and a lower stage.
-Although the procedures are done in stages, the final results of the total body lift will be the same if not better.
+Although the procedures are done in stages, the final results of the full body lift will be the same if not better.
+CLICK HERE to view our full body lift before and after gallery.

 What is a total body lift?